Dece/Opal/README.md

 they do not make much sense in Gemini. `PATH_TRANSLATED` is also not implemented by pure laziness.

-The `TLS_CLIENT_HASH` is a string that starts with "SHA256:" followed by the SHA256 digest of the DER representation of the client certificate, as an uppercase hex-string.
+The `TLS_CLIENT_HASH` is a string that starts with the 7 bytes `SHA256:` followed by the SHA256 digest of the DER representation of the client certificate, as an uppercase hex-string.

 It can be a bit confusing which variable represent what data, especially those related to the URL and the path.
 Take the following request as example: